yopaseopor/osmutils/README.md

 +Try to make the layers external in separated files, to target the OSM LABS LAYER INDEX +-It shows external layers by individual, but not the title +-It shows the title of the group of layers but not the layers itself although they are active.
+*Github Copilot end of credits.
+Return to Windsurf and SWE

+2025/07/08

 ```